lonnieezell/forum-example/_docs/start.md

 ## Initial Setup

-Once the reposoitory has been installed on your local machine you need to get a few things setup:
+Once the repository has been installed on your local machine you need to get a few things setup:

 ```cli
 composer install  (only needed if you directly downloaded the files)